After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 This process also involves handling employee redundancies and potential investigations into directors’ conduct.

-Understanding these outcomes helps directors and small business owners navigate the aftermath effectively.
+Understanding these outcomes helps you navigate the aftermath effectively.

 How are Company Assets Distributed?